Image of Tina Lüdecke

 Main Focus

-My goal is to recognize the processes that link early hominin (dietary) adaptations to changes in the ecosystem they lived in, to evaluate the onset, evolution and importance of animal resource consumption, and to understand the role of dietary flexibility in the extinction and adaptive radiation of early hominin taxa.
+My goal is to link early hominin dietary adaptations to ecosystem change, assess the significance of animal resource consumption, and evaluate the role of dietary flexibility in extinction and adaptive radiation.

 Curriculum Vitae